Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 * Each feature is expected to be executed with certain permissions (root / normal user).
 So the script will skip a feature that needs to be installed with different permissions from the ones that currently has.
 * Relative PATHs are forbidden.
 We must not use the given working directory
 * No unprotected `cd` commands. `cd` must be avoided and never change the working directory given from the outside, that is why they must be called from the inside of a subshell if present.
 * wget is always used with the `-O` flag, which is used to change the name of the file and / or select a destination for the download.
+* no `apt`, the default way to install package in script is `apt-get`

 #### Syntactical
 * All variables must be expanded by using `${VAR_NAME}` (include the brackets) except for the special ones, like `$#`, `$@`, `$!`, `$?`, etc.